-OnWeb Web-to-Host supplies numerous country keyboard maps to accommodate the special characters and symbols used in various languages.
+Web-to-Host supplies numerous country keyboard maps to accommodate the special characters and symbols used in various languages.
 You can deploy country keyboard maps in several ways.
-For example, you can standardize all the sessions on one country keyboard, or base the keyboard map on the client workstation's Regional Settings, or enable the user to specify their own keyboard mappings.
+For example, you can:

+- Standardize all the sessions on one country keyboard. - Base the keyboard map on the client workstation's regional settings. - Enable the user to specify their own keyboard mappings.